abdfaizaan/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M04-Unit 4 Create and configure an Azure load balancer.md

    New-AzResourceGroupDeployment -ResourceGroupName $RGName -TemplateFile azuredeploy.json -TemplateParameterFile azuredeploy.parameters.vm3.json
    ```

- 1. You will be prompted to provide an admin password, provide adminPassword: **Pa55w.rd!!**.
+ 1. Each VM will be deployed sequentially.
+During the process, you will be prompted to enter the administrator password every time.
+So please provide adminPassword: **Pa55w.rd!!**.

- 1. It may take 20-25 mins to create these three VMs.
+ 1. It may take `20-25 mins` to create these three VMs.
 Please wait until this job completes, and you will be prompted to provide password three times for each VM deployment.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.